Municipal corporation: New Zealand

 The New Zealand Constitution Act 1852 allowed municipal corporations to be established within the new provinces of New Zealand.
 The term fell out of favour following the abolition of the provinces in 1876.

+Pakistan

+Municipal corporations are local government bodies responsible for running the city system of Pakistan.
+They have been established under their respective Local Government Acts of the provinces.